 Tips for requesting a credit limit increase

-Card issuers are not obligated to approve your request, so here are a few tips to help the request process go smoother and increase your chances of approval.
+Card issuers are not obligated to approve your request, so here are a few tips to help the request process go smoother.

 - When you request a credit limit increase, it's important to have the information you'll need ready.
 Typically, you'll need to provide your total annual income, current employment status and monthly mortgage or rent payment.
 You may need to also provide the amount of the credit limit increase you're requesting.